element14 Community

 • OriginalCircuit

-OriginalCircuit 3 months ago +3
+OriginalCircuit over 2 years ago +3

 The on resistance isn't much of a concern - try to at least have lower on resistance than the existing MOSFET, this way you won't be making more heat than the existing design.
 The gate capacitance may…